Refinitiv/refinitiv-ui/documents/src/pages/elements/overlay-menu.md

 `ef-overlay-menu` is an overlay window that supports single-level and multi-level menus.
 It can be positioned by attaching to other elements, or its vertical and horizontal offset can be adjusted, if needed.

 ## Usage
 Create `ef-overlay-menu` with `ef-item` elements as menu items.
 Listen for the `item-trigger` event to identify a clicked item.

-To use `item-trigger` event properly, the event listener should be added to wrapper element of overlay-menu.

 As the overlay menu is designed to support several use cases (multi-selection, toggle, etc.), the menu will not close when an item is clicked.
 To open or close the menu, simply set the `opened` property to true or false, respectively.